dmlc/xgboost/README.md

   NFoldCV: 0 => no cv , 5 = 5-fold-cv, 10 = 10-fold-cv :-)

   3) 5 fold cv implementation in c# for the demo: you see inline cv ams while training (of course on a completely separate set)

+In my latest commit I've added

+  4) parallel execution of n-fold cv, on top of dotnet multithreading

+  5) double inputted model training, stopping at a configured ams objective